|

 tracks from the weird LP by Napoleon XIV,

-aka Jerry Samuels.
+aka recording engineer Jerry Samuels.
 Bearing the same title

 Me Away, Ha Haa, this album, which unsurprisingly features a conglomeration